 Affiliate marketing without cookies – can you imagine?
 Tracking accurately affiliate sales without any cookies in the process?
 Once again, panic reigns in the world of affiliate marketers and advertisers.
-Just now that we got used to the GDPR, Chrome (responsible for 70% of the web use) is going to block third-party tracking cookies.
+Just when we are getting used to the GDPR, Chrome (responsible for 70% of web browsing) will block third-party tracking cookies.

 Furthermore, Apple makes tracking on an iPhone optional based on the user’s opt-in.
 What does it mean for the future of affiliate marketing?

-If you are in the affiliate marketing business, you most likely ask yourself, what is going to change now, that cookies are going to be blocked?
+If you are in the affiliate marketing business, you most likely ask yourself, what is going to change in 2023, when cookies are going to be blocked?